RandySheriffH/tracer/README.md

 Note that searching happens recursively - nodes of embedded graph will all be included.

 ## Limitations
-By far only onnx, tensorflow and keras models are supported.\
+By far only onnx, tensorflow and keras formats are supported.\
 Welcome to [contribute](https://github.com/RandySheriffH/tracer/blob/master/docs/CONTRIBUTE.md).